 Buying a computer system for school really depends on several key factors.
 Of course price is going to be the most important factor for most individuals, but the best prices are not always found during the back to school season.

 Students who are in grade school typically do not require very powerful computers.
 It is during these years that the children need to be first introduced into the usage of a computer system for things such as research, paper writing and communication.
 Even the low-cost budget desktop systems will provide more than enough computing power for these tasks.
 Since this is the most competitive segment of the desktop market, deals can be found year round.
-Prices have little room to move around so just shop around for what meets your needs any time of the year.
+Prices have little room to move so just shop around for what meets your needs any time of the year.

 Students entering or in high school tend to need a bit more computing power.
-Because of this, the mid-range desktop computers tend to offer the best market values.
+Because of this, the mid-range desktop computers and 14 to 16-inch laptops tend to offer the best market values.
 This range of computer system fluctuates the most in prices based on technology, time of year and overall market sales.
 The two best times to purchase systems in this segment would probably be during the back-to-school time frame of July through August when retailers are competing for sales and the post-holidays of January through March when retailers face a lull in computer sales.